inteye/deploy-box/README.md

 - Wire image to `DEPLOY_IMAGE_<SERVICE>`
 - Avoid source bind mounts that override image filesystem (example: `./backend:/app`)
 - Avoid floating tags (`latest`) for business images

+Current DeployBox behavior:

+- build-enabled components are normalized toward versioned image tags
+- if a build-enabled component still uses `:latest`, DeployBox rewrites it to `:__VERSION__`
+- generated release versions use `YYYYMMDD-HHMM-<shortsha>` when Git is available
+- when Git metadata is unavailable, versions fall back to `YYYYMMDD-HHMM` without a `-local` suffix

 Example: